SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 #### 19.- Where are my Nucleus Co-op save files located?

 Some handlers save to the Nucleus Co-op environment folder located in `C:\Users\YourUser\NucleusCoop`, you can access each game save file via the Nucleus Co-op UI too, select a game, click on Game Options and select Open UserProfile Save/Config Path.
 Other handlers just save in the same file path your regular game saves to.
+The PC [Gaming Wiki](https://www.pcgamingwiki.com/wiki/Home) is a great place to know where exactly a game saves.

 #### 20.- Why is Nucleus Co-op resizing the game instances incorrectly/the instances look stretched?

 Try setting your monitor scale to 100% in your monitor/TV resolution settings.
-It is also highly recommended that you add custom resolutions to all your monitors from your AMD/[Nvidia](https://www.nvidia.com/en-us/drivers/custom-resolutions/)/[Intel](https://i.imgur.com/WQcGCK1.png) panel (For example if you are using a monitor resolution of 1920x1080 add custom resolutions like 960x540, 1920x540, 960x1080, ect.) that way most games will be able to see and use those custom resolutions and the spli-screen will not look stretched ([Example](https://i.imgur.com/RI8Qg3n.png)).
+It is also highly recommended that you add custom resolutions to all your monitors from your AMD/[Nvidia](https://www.nvidia.com/en-us/drivers/custom-resolutions/)/[Intel](https://i.imgur.com/WQcGCK1.png) panel (For example if you are using a monitor resolution of 1920x1080 add custom resolutions like 960x540, 1920x540, 960x1080, etc.) that way most games will be able to see and use those custom resolutions and the spli-screen will not look stretched ([Example](https://i.imgur.com/RI8Qg3n.png)).
 Note that not all games support custom or ultra widescreen resolutions.
 Also try disabling the Nucleus status window in Nucleus UI settings and save.

 #### 21.- Why is Nucleus Co-op showing an error message that it can not find a file when launching a handler?

-A lot of handlers edit the game's .ini or .cfg files to force windowed and to adjust the game's resolution to the window size, so make you sure you run your game at least once and change some graphic settings before running it via Nucleus Co-op, that way you make sure the proper config files are getting generated first.
+A lot of handlers edit a game's .ini or .cfg files to force windowed and to adjust the game's resolution to the window size, so make you sure you run your game at least once and change some graphic settings before running it via Nucleus Co-op, that way you make sure the proper config files are getting generated first.
 If you are still getting the error after doing that, select the game in the Nucleus Co-op UI, click on Game Options and select Delete UserProfile Config Path for all players.
 You can also try deleting Nucleus Co-op content folder and add the game again.

 #### 22.- Why are my in-game frames per second low/better in one instance than in the others when using Nucleus Co-op?

 Remember that Nucleus Co-op opens multiple instances of a game, so depending on the game this can be quite demanding for your PC, to improve FPS and performance try reducing graphics settings like textures and shadows, limit the FPS or unfocus all the game windows so that they get equal priority and the FPS even out, you can do this by Alt-Tabbing to a different window like the Nucleus app window, the game windows will still remain on top, you can also press the windows key+b in your keyboard to unfocus all the instances.
-Forcing Vsync via your graphics panel could also help.
+Forcing Vsync via your graphics panel can also help.

 #### 23.- Why can't I exit Nucleus Co-op or move my cursor to close it?